rancher/docs/content/rancher/v2.x/en/security/hardening-2.2/_index.md

 - 1.1.18 - Ensure that the `--audit-log-maxsize` argument is set as appropriate (Scored)
 - 1.1.23 - Ensure that the `--service-account-lookup` argument is set to true (Scored)
 - 1.1.24 - Ensure that the admission control plugin `PodSecurityPolicy` is set (Scored)
+- 1.1.30 Ensure that the API Server only makes use of Strong Cryptographic Ciphers (Not Scored)
 - 1.1.34 - Ensure that the `--experimental-encryption-provider-config` argument is set as appropriate (Scored)
 - 1.1.35 - Ensure that the encryption provider is set to `aescbc` (Scored)
 - 1.1.36 - Ensure that the admission control plugin `EventRateLimit` is set (Scored)